|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Gunner Cpl Nordecai H. Shurmaster (survived)

-On December 24, 1941 assigned to Trinadad for long range patrol missions with B-17B Flying Fortress 38-220.
-Afterwards, flown to Guatemala City Airfield and continued to fly patrol missions.
+Next, assigned to the 9th Bombardment Group (9th BG) at Rio Hato Airfield in Panama.
+No known nickname or nose art.
+On December 24, 1941 operated from Trinadad flying long range patrol missions with B-17B Flying Fortress 38-220.
+Afterwards, flown to Guatemala City Airfield and continued to fly patrols.

-Took off from Guatemala City Airfield on a patrol armed with depth charges.
-During the take off, the pilot failed to sync engines No. 2 and No. 4, causing the bomber to head across the grass towards the terminal.
-The B-17 hit a diagonal water run off ditch that tore off the landing gear and caused the bomber to slid another 50’ until it stopped.
+On March 18, 1942 at 1:40pm took off from Guatemala City Airfield piloted by 1st Lt.
+Fredrick Price armed with depth charges on a patrol mission.
+During the take off the pilot failed to sync engines no. 2 and no. 4, causing the bomber to head across the grass towards the terminal before hitting a diagonal ditch that tore off the landing gear and caused the bomber to slid another 50’ until it stopped.
 None of the crew were injured in the crash.
+Afterwards, this B-17 was written off.
+Ultimate fate unknown likely scrapped.

 Crash Report B-17B 38-264 March 18, 1942